Updated: Jul 17

 2. The Fishing

 I’ll admit, my limited fishing skills are a bit rusty.
-But if I were to take up fishing again, I would head over the Eleven Mile Canyon to fish the South Platt.
+But if I were to take up fishing again, I would head over the Eleven Mile Canyon to fish the South Platte.
 There’s over 8 miles of fishing spots right off the dirt road, with some areas more accessible than others.
 Judging by the abundance of fishermen and fisherwomen (and fisherchildren...is that a word?) lining this canyon during our June weekend, I’d say the fish are abundant!

 In fact, our camp neighbor (a ten-year-old boy who frequently popped over to pet the dogs) excitedly reported numerous fish caught and released (this is a strict catch-and-release area) throughout our 48-hour camp stay.